mnghsn/dotfiles/README.md

 My personal configuration files.

-I use and maintain these files on Ubuntu-based distributions.
-It may not work well on other platforms.
+I use and maintain these files mainly on Ubuntu-based distributions.
+There is no guarantee that they will work correctly on other platforms.

 ## Installation